el-bart/but/README.md

 free function, to the same namespace `Abc` has been declared in (for ADL - Argument Dependent Lookup). from this moment on, logger will be able to log your type just like any other.

+logger object also supports `withFields(...)` member function, that creates a new logger, that will always append given values to each log it logs. this way it is extremely easy to create correlation chains - just pass on "extended" loggers down the call chain, as the data gets processed.

  * `LoggerProxy` - proxy object making usage simpler. in order to use logger, one should provide convenience.
  * `LoggerProxyThrowing` - same as `LoggerProxy`, but forwarding exceptions from the implementation. useful in some unusual requirements scenarios.
  * `Destination` - namespace containing typical destinations, that are provided out of the box.